General Exploratory Bonus for Optimistic Exploration in RLHF: Exploratory Bonus and How It Can Fail

 where $\kappa>0$ is a hyperparameter.
 By Eq.~\ref{eq:r}, the reward model $r_t$ should not only fit the observed data in $\mathcal{D}_t$, but also learn to maximize the bonus term $ \mathcal{L}_{\text{bonus}}(r)$.

-To achieve optimistic exploration, the bonus term is expected to stimulate probability increase more prominently in unexplored areas.
-Formally, we have the following definition: \begin{definition}[Optimism condition for exploration bonus] When a reward model $r$ and a policy $\pi$ is computed with Eq.~\ref{eq:r} and Eq.~\ref{eq:policy}, the exploratory bonus $\mathcal{L}_{\text{bonus}}(r)$ achieves optimism, if
+\rebuttal{To boost exploration, the bonus term is designed to amplify the probability mass of policy more in underexplored areas rather than incentivizing it solely towards high empirical reward areas.
+As mentioned in \S~\ref{sec:prelim}, early works on RLHF optimistic exploration are computationally prohibitive in the LLM fine-tuning regime.
+Thus, it is necessary to set a new approach that not only aligns with the principle of optimism in the face of uncertainty but is also cost-effective.
+For this, we derive a new condition for the exploration bonus to achieve optimism, avoiding direct uncertainty quantification:} \begin{definition}[Optimism condition for exploration bonus] \rebuttal{Given an input prompt $x$ and a response $y$}, when a reward model $r$ and a policy $\pi$ are computed with Eq.~\ref{eq:r} and Eq.~\ref{eq:policy}, respectively, the exploratory bonus $\mathcal{L}_{\text{bonus}}$ achieves optimism, if

-where $\pi_s(y|x)$ is an ideal sampling distribution for response at the current iteration. \end{definition} To interpret the optimism condition of the exploration bonus term in Definition.~\ref{def:optim}, we consider the policy-reparameterized reward model $r(x,y):=r(\pi)$, which can be derived from the closed-form solution of Eq.~\ref{eq:rlhf} as $ \pi(y|x) = \frac{\exp( r(x,y)/\beta)}{Z(x)}$, where $Z(x) = \mathbb{E}_{y\sim \piref} \exp( r(x,y)/\beta)$ is a normalization function.
-This yields the reward model expressed via the policy~\citep{dpo}: